Last modified on December 2020

 Angioplasty is not a surgical procedure.
 Hence, it can take an hour at most.
 That said, most patients require about 12-16 hours for recovery post the procedure.
 So, the patient may be required to stay the night in the hospital.
 Before leaving the hospital, you’ll be given detailed instructions for exercise schedule, medications, follow-up appointments, among others.

 Q3.
-How to stop loose motion naturally?
+Can loose motion be stopped naturally?

 Natural remedies for loose motion include consuming probiotics, foods with high electrolytes such as coconut water, soups or broths, honey, mint, ginger and other easily digestible foods.